Graduate Diploma of Counter-Terrorism and Operational Medicine

-The Graduate Diploma of Tactical Medicine will provide you with the knowledge, the clinical skills and clinical reasoning required to deal with the complex challenges of treating acute critically ill or injured patients in dynamic and high threat environments.
+The Graduate Diploma of Counter-Terrorism and Operational Medicine will provide you with the knowledge, clinical skills and clinical reasoning required to deal with the complex challenges of treating acute critically ill or injured patients in dynamic and high-threat environments.

 You are required to complete eight core units.

 For information on the units, you could study as part of this course, visit the Handbook and select the "Course Structure" tab.

 Credit Transfer Information

 If you have already completed study relevant to the course you have enrolled in, you may be eligible for credit transfer.

 |Term 1, 2024||Available Online|

 Majors and minors are not applicable to this course.

 There is no recommended pre-study required for entry into this course.

 To be eligible for entry into this course, applicants must demonstrate one of the following: